L’ÉTAPE AUSTRALIA BY LE TOUR DE FRANCE

 Riders can enter as individuals or teams (of a minimum of 5 riders, in which only the top five riders’ results are counted).

-Registrations will open on Thursday 3rd May at www.letapeaustralia.com
+Registrations are now open at www.letapeaustralia.com